-Even a single missing tooth can cause a chain-reaction that impacts both the health and beauty of your smile.
+Even a single missing tooth can cause a chain-reaction that impacts both the health and beauty of your smile, but what are your options for missing teeth?
 Preserving all your natural teeth with preventive dentistry is the best choice, but it doesn’t always work.
 If you are missing one or more teeth, Fairfax dentist Dr. Pamela Marzban encourages you to contact our office and schedule a consultation to learn all about your tooth replacement options.
 Taking this step can help prevent future oral health problems and restore strength and beauty to your smile.

 A Very Visible Loss

 A missing tooth is the most visible form of damage to your smile.
 Many people feel self-conscious about the presence of a gap in their smile.
 And this isn’t entirely unjustified.
 If people see a missing tooth in your smile, they assume you are less intelligent, less successful, and less healthy.

 Replacing a missing tooth is vital to conveying an appearance of health, as well as protecting your overall health.

 Missing teeth can detract from the appearance of your smile.
 This alone is reason enough for some people to look at options such as dental implants or bridges.
 However, aesthetics is far from the only reason to consider tooth replacement.

 When a tooth is missing, adjacent teeth will begin to slide into the empty space.
 This changes bite tension, which can impact how well you bite and chew food.
 It can also lead to uneven tooth wear, increasing risk for damage to surrounding natural teeth, leading to additional tooth loss.
 This cycle can repeat over and over as additional teeth are impacted by subsequent loss.